Bergman kernel asymptotics for singular metrics on punctured Riemann surfaces: Riemann sphere with two conical singularities

 \subsection{Density of states on the lowest Landau level}

 Here we comment on the relation of the results in the previous subsection to the density of states function on the lowest Landau level (LLL) on singular surfaces.
 The surface with the metric \eqref{e:oma} is pictured on Fig.\ 1.
-In physics terms Eq. \eqref{e:c1} means that the constant magnetic field (not pictured on Fig. 1) $B=p-\nu$ is turned on, with flux lines everywhere perpendicular to the surface.
+In physics terms \eqref{e:c2} means that the constant magnetic field (not pictured on Fig. 1) $B=p-\nu$ is turned on, with flux lines everywhere perpendicular to the surface.

-In addition, there is a delta-function (Aharonov-Bohm) flux $\nu$ localized exactly at the north pole, see Fig.\ 1, so that the total flux of the magnetic field $p\in\mathbb Z$ through the compact surface is integer.
-This is the compact surface version of the setup of Ref.\ \cite{LCCW} where density of states was studied on a flat cone with a boundary.
+In addition, there is a delta-function (Aharonov-Bohm) flux $\nu$ localized exactly at the north pole, see Fig.\ 1, so that the total flux of the magnetic field $p\in\mathbb Z$ through the compact surface is an integer.
+In terms of the singular metric \eqref{e:hp} the AB-flux $\nu$ is the Lelong number of the weight $\psi$ from \eqref{e:psi}.
+This is the compact surface version of the setup of \cite{CCLW} where density of states was studied on a flat cone with a boundary.

-As was already pointed out in Remark \ref{R:cancel} the Bergman kernel Eq.\ \eqref{e:Pp} diverges as $P_p(z)\sim|z|^{2\nu}$ for $\nu<0$ and for $0\leq\{\nu\}<a$.
-This is because the Hermitian norm $|z^0|_{h^p}^2$ of the identity section $z^0$, Eq.\ \eqref{e:zj}, corresponding to the LLL wave function with the smallest angular momentum, is singular at $z=0$ for these values of $\nu$, while the section is $L^2$-normalizable.
+As was already pointed out in Remark \ref{R:cancel} the Bergman kernel \eqref{e:Pp} diverges as $P_p(z)\sim|z|^{2\nu}$ for $\nu<0$ and for $0\leq\{\nu\}<a$.
+This is because the Hermitian norm $|z^0|_{h^p}^2$ of the identity section $z^0$ \eqref{e:zj} corresponding to the LLL wave function with the smallest angular momentum, is singular at $z=0$ for these values of $\nu$, while the section is $L^2$-normalizable.
 The question may arise whether this section shall be kept in the spectrum.
 Here we answer this question in affirmative.
 The singular value of $P_p(0)$ is an artefact of the delta-function form of the AB-flux, which should be smeared over some $\varepsilon$-neighborhood around zero.
 Hence the density is also smoothed out in this neighborhood.

 This leads to an interesting effect, when the AB-flux $\nu$ is allowed to vary over the real line, say, in the range $0\leq\nu<\infty$.
 Between $0\leq\nu<a$ the density $P_p(0)$ is peaked, while at $a\leq\nu<1$ it drops to zero $P_p(0)=0$.
 This pattern then repeats in the interval $[1,2]$ and so on.
 This is a manifestation of the Laughlin's ``shift register" on the LLL, first described in the original argument for the quantization of the Hall conductance \cite{L1}.
 As $\nu$ becomes greater than $a$, the identity section (wave function) $z^0$ becomes non-normalizable \eqref{e:zj} and drops from the spectrum of physical states, i.e. disappears into the conical singularity.
 At the same time a new $L^2$-normalizable section localized at the equator emerges so the that the total number of states is preserved.
 (In Laughlin's setting of annulus geometry, the wave functions travelled from the outer to the inner edge of the annulus, as AB-flux varied form $0$ to $1$.)